I’ve made several versions of this Edwardian leather trench coat.

 One of my vendors had the almost perfect color- but in a heavy motorcycle weight cowhide.
 This vendor though, works with several European tanneries that will custom tan colors to order in small quantities, and they had a gorgeous veg-tanned article in lambskin.
 Since this coat would need about 100 of the 250 Square feet minimum requirement, the client was happy to go for the lot – he’s going to get a short jacket out of it in the spring.
 (The balance of the leather will be available here for custom orders.
 There should be enough for 2 short jackets)

 The pattern and fit was already mostly perfect.
 He hasn’t put on any weight, and he is probably in even better shape than ever.

 So, he did want to update the sleeve and armhole fit based this and on how he’s been wearing the previous coats.

-For a long tailored coat like this – little more definition is a no brainer under these circumstances.
+For a long, Edwardian inspired coat like this – little more definition is a no brainer under these circumstances.